 As mentioned previously, Bales believes that homelessness in Los Angeles, and throughout the United States, requires an immediate, massive, emergency response like what follows a hurricane.
 He also notes that an organized response to homelessness must be creative.
 The efforts that have been undertaken in years gone by to address homelessness have consistently not proven to provide any lasting, or even particularly significant, results.

-Bales believes that the time has more than coming to move away from the so-called “housing first” movement.
+Bales believes that the time has come to move away from the so-called “housing first” movement.
 The most immediate need is to get a roof over the heads of homeless people.
-This can include the use of innovative technology, life 3-D printing, which can create safe, sound, and highly affordable housing for homeless individuals and families.
+This can include the use of innovative technology, live 3-D printing, which can create safe, sound, and highly affordable housing for homeless individuals and families.

 He also maintains that shelters need to provide comprehensive services to homeless families and individuals.
 URM is a prime example of a mission that does provide its homeless guests with a broad, comprehensive range of vital, necessary services.